jeffreylanters/react-unity-webgl/README.md

 #### Example implementation

 A basic implementation could look something like this.
-In the following example we'll set the streaming assets url to the "streamingassets" directory.
+In the following example we'll set the debugging symbols url to the "memoryUrl" directory.

 ```jsx
 // File: App.jsx